SestrenExsis/SOTN-Shuffler/README.md

 Make a copy of your target BIN (SLUS-00067) in a folder called `patcher` inside a folder called `build` and make sure it is called `Castlevania - Symphony of the Night (Track 1).bin`.

+Run `git submodule update --init --recursive` to fetch the required SOTN-Patcher repo as a submodule.

 Run the `setup.bat` script, which will generate the necessary extraction and randomly-generated map files for shuffling.
 Be aware that this step can take several minutes to run.

 Once the necessary files have been generated, running the `randomize.bat` script will go through the process of building a randomized PPF file.
 Be aware that this step can also take several minutes to complete.